rupe120/cookiecutter-pypackage/README.md

-# Python Project Wizard
+# Python Project Wizard for AWS CodeArtifact

-A tool for creating skeleton python project, built with popular develop tools and conform to best practice.
+A tool for creating skeleton Python project, built with popular develop tools and conform to best practice.
+The packages are setup to deploy to AWS CodeArtifact.

 [![CI Status](https://github.com/innovativeSol/innovative-pip-cookiecutter-pypackage/actions/workflows/release.yml/badge.svg)](https://github.com/innovativeSol/innovative-pip-cookiecutter-pypackage)